Inside: Being induced can be scary as a first time mom, so here’s exactly what will happen at the hospital during a scheduled induction.

 Next, the nurse will insert the IV.
 This is honestly the worst part about being induced in my opinion.

-If you’re IV is uncomfortable at all, let your nurse know so she can adjust it for you.
+If you’re IV is bothering you at all, let your nurse know so they can adjust it for you.

 Cervix Check/Break Water